 - Your employees are your biggest enemies and your best chances in this cause (more about it a bit later).

 - It will take a lot more communication than you are prepared to take on.

 Before we jump into the core topic, let’s kick off with what cybersecurity awareness is and how enterprises have traditionally been tackling this topic.

 Back to basics: what is cybersecurity awareness?

 Cybersecurity awareness may sound super fancy but, what do we mean when we talk about IT security awareness?

 Beyond investing in all the vital technologies (setting up firewalls, buying comprehensive cybersecurity defense systems, and implementing sophisticated IT protocols), you need to develop robust control over security and processes, and awareness of the risks involved can support that.
-Creating awareness means that you establish a culture within your organisation in which people learn to recognise how their online behaviour could cause or prevent potential data breaches.
+Creating awareness means that you establish a culture within your organization in which people learn to recognize how their online behavior could cause or prevent potential data breaches.

-The core foundation of cybersecurity awareness is that your communication and education is on point: all your employees are aware of the threats they face by using the Internet, they know that security is not only your and your team’s job, but their behaviour has a crucial impact on your organisation’s cybersecurity effort, and you constantly re-enforce their knowledge and skills by continuous education.
+The core foundation of cybersecurity awareness is that your communication and education is on point: all your employees are aware of the threats they face by using the Internet, they know that security is not only your and your team’s job, but their behavior has a crucial impact on your organization’s cybersecurity effort, and you constantly re-enforce their knowledge and skills by continuous education.